Tuwaiqs-Peak-WRO/WRO-Future-Engineers-2025-Tuwaiq-s-Peak/README.md

 - Strong ecosystem: libraries, guides, and accessories.

 **How we use it:**
-The raspberry pi is the brain of the system, it recieves input from sensors to then act upon it by outputing signals to the actuators.
+The raspberry pi is the brain of our system, it recieves input from sensors to then act upon it by outputing signals to the actuators.
 It's great since it has a very high response time as well as being compatible with the camera's AI vision and the rest of the sensors and actuators.

 ---